StanfordBDHG/PediatricAppleWatchStudy/README.md

 cd PediatricAppleWatchStudy/ECGDataPipeline
 ```

-Remember to upload the `serviceAccountKey_file.json` to the Colab workspace directory to enable Firebase access.
+Remember to upload the `serviceAccountKey_file.json` to the workspace directory to enable Firebase access.
 This file is necessary for authentication and should be securely handled.

 ### Use the Interactive ECG Reviewing Tool